Sightdata-Internship/convert-file-to-sheet-application/README.md

 # Google app sheet app
 DESCRIPTION:
+- This application will run at the same time with on-site computer and let user log in or sign up if they need access to the computer site (Main-2.py).
+The information that user enters will be updated on the sheet as well as the time record that they use the computer.
+The Google Appsheet app update the adjustment from the sheet and push a notification for the app's user, let them know who logs in the system at what time and date.
-- This application is created to convert JSON file of employee information into Google sheet and update the sheet using Python.
-The code interacts with a Google AppSheet app to update application of the employee.
+- It converts JSON file of employee information into Google sheet and update the sheet using Python (Main.py).
+The code interacts with a Google AppSheet app to update information of the employee log-in time.

 ADDITION REQUIREMENTS:
 - gspread with oauth2client installation is needed to run the code